 Word's Spell Checker

-S Word's Thesaurus
+🕉 Word's Thesaurus

-ABC Th / WC 🗂 Word Count and More
+ABC- Th / WC. 📅 Word Count and More

-6. Now, focus on the ~ ~ buttons ( Word Tools in Word 2007 / 2010).
+6. Now, focus on the V V V buttons (Word Tools in Word 2007 , 2010, 2013, or V Vord 2 2016).

-- ( Word's Spell Checker ) button and follow the directions on the screen.
-Click on the This button provides easy access to the spell checker provided with Word. - Note: You can also perform spell checking on a given area of the document by selecting or highlighting the text you wish to check. - b.
+- a.
+Click on the Word's Spell Checker) button and follow the directions on the screen.
+This button provides easy access to the spell checker provided with Word. - Note: You can also perform spell checking on a given area of the document by selecting or highlighting the text you wish to check. - b.
 Double-click on the word "assumption" that you added after the second "this" in your document.

-Then, click on the Vord's Thesaurus ) button.
+Then, click on the Word's Thesaurus) button.
 Look over the synonyms for "assumption."
 This button provides easy access to Microsoft's Thesaurus provided with Word.